A foreign individual (“Investor”) is interested in operating a bar in Vientiane, Lao PDR.

 Suitable Entity

-There are several business forms in Laos, including the below:
+There are several types of business entities available under Lao law, including the following:

 Investment Licence

-Investments that are deemed by the government to be controlled businesses, e.g. plantation agriculture, certain manufacturing industries, transportation, leasing, insurance, legal and accountancy services, education, and casinos, require an investment licence issued by the Ministry of Planning and Investment (MPI) serving a registration authority for such controlled businesses.
+Certain business activities classified as “controlled businesses” (such as plantation agriculture, specific manufacturing sectors, transportation, leasing, insurance, legal and accountancy services, education, and casinos) require an investment licence issued by the Ministry of Planning and Investment (MPI), which acts as the registration authority for such sectors.

-In case of the operating of a bar, an investment licence is not required, and the application for the company incorporation was made to the Ministry of Industry and Commerce (MOIC) responsible for registration of companies involved in general business activities.
+However, in the case of operating a bar, an investment licence is not required.
+Instead, the company incorporation application was submitted to the Ministry of Industry and Commerce (MOIC), which is responsible for the registration of companies engaged in general business activities.

 Operating Licence

-In Laos, depending on the proposed activity, the investor may be required to obtain an industry-specific operating licence from a relevant ministry.
-In this case, the Investor needed to apply for the operating licence covering operation of a bar, issued by the Ministry of Information, Culture and Tourism (MICT).
+In Laos, depending on the nature of the business activity, an investor may be required to obtain an industry-specific operating licence from the relevant ministry.
+In this case, the Investor was required to apply for an operating licence for the operation of a bar, which is issued by the Ministry of Information, Culture and Tourism (MICT).

 Foreign Shareholding

-Lao PDR law does not prohibit 100% foreign-owned companies to operate a bar.
-Consequently, the Investor was able to register a sole limited company, i.e. a private limited company with the Investor as a sole shareholder.
+Lao PDR law does not prohibit 100% foreign ownership of a company operating a bar.
+Accordingly, the Investor was able to register a sole limited company, i.e. a limited company with the Investor as the sole shareholder.

 Minimum Registered Capital

-Having said this, it is always advisable to clarify current practice with respect to minimum registered capital and other applicable restrictions with relevant government authorities (in case of operating a bar, MOIC and MICT) before proceeding with the company incorporation in Laos.
+That said, it is strongly recommended to verify the current practice regarding minimum capital and any other applicable requirements with the relevant authorities, prior to proceeding with the company incorporation process in Laos.